jameslawler/notes/docs/portuguese/verbs/todo/procurar.md

 1. Searching for Something:

-   - Portuguese: "Eu procurei as chaves por toda a casa."
+   - Portuguese: Procurar algo - ex: Eu procurei as chaves por toda a casa.
-   - English: "I searched for the keys all over the house."
+   - English: Search for something - e.g: I searched for the keys all over the house.

-2. Looking for Information:

-   - Portuguese: "Tu procuras por respostas na internet."
-   - English: "You look for answers on the internet."

-3. Seeking Help or Assistance:

-   - Portuguese: "Ele/ela/você procura por um médico para o tratamento."
-   - English: "He/she/you look for a doctor for the treatment."

-4. Trying to Find a Solution:
+2. Look for a Solution:

-   - Portuguese: "Nós procuramos uma solução para o problema há dias."
+   - Portuguese: Procurar uma solução - ex: Nós procuramos uma solução para o problema há dias.
-   - English: "We have been looking for a solution to the problem for days."
+   - English: Look for a solution - We have been looking for a solution to the problem for days.

-5. Seeking Opportunities:

-   - Portuguese: "Eles/elas/vocês procurarão por novas oportunidades de emprego."
-   - English: "They/you will search for new job opportunities."

 ## Exercises